-- identified cases in which a change in ownership occurred, which was reflected in one data source but not another.
+- 2. We manually reviewed the hospitals identified as being assigned to two or more health systems due to discrepancies between the data sources.
+In most cases, the multiple systems were in fact the same system with a different name or systems nested within each other (that is, subsystems and parent systems).
+In the former cases, we updated the list of systems to indicate that these systems were a match and the hospital belonged to this system; in the latter case, we assigned the hospital to the parent system.
+We also identified cases in which a change in ownership occurred, which was reflected in one data source but not another.
 We updated these linkages to reflect the change. - 3.
 The remaining cases were hospital-level joint ventures, in which multiple systems have a formal relationship with a hospital.
 In these cases, we linked the hospitals to a system using the following decision rules, in order: - When it was clear, based on a manual review of systems' and hospitals' websites, that one system was the majority owner or taking responsibility for running the day-to-day operations of the hospital, we linked the hospital to that system. - In the absence of other information, we linked the hospital to the system whose headquarters location was closest to the location of the hospital; that is, we aimed to link it to a local system over regional or national systems.

-After applying the exclusion criteria to remove systems that do not meet the Compendium definition of a health system and linking hospitals in subsystems to their parent systems, we had 4,037 hospitals linked to the 629 systems in the Compendium of U.S. Health Systems, 2020.
-(For a detailed description of the exclusion and linking processes, see the Compendium of U.S. Health Systems, 2020, Technical Documentation.)
+After applying the exclusion criteria to remove systems that do not meet the Compendium definition of a health system and linking hospitals in subsystems to their parent systems, we had 4,173 hospitals linked to the 640 systems in the Compendium of U.S. Health Systems, 2022.
+(For a detailed description of the exclusion and linking process, see the Compendium of U.S. Health Systems, 2022, Technical Documentation.)